Q-analog: Combinatorial q-analogs

 or in other words, the number of k-element subsets of an n-element set.

 Thus, one can regard a finite vector space as a q-generalization of a set, and the subspaces as the q-generalization of the subsets of the set.
+As another example, the number of flags is $[n]_q !$ as the order in which we build the flag matters, and after taking the limit we get $n!$.
 This has been a fruitful point of view in finding interesting new theorems.
 For example, there are q-analogs of Sperner's theorem and Ramsey theory.